 A hawk perches on a rooftop solar panel, with tree branches in the background

 To fight the climate crisis, we must build the solar energy we need while protecting the natural lands we have.
-Mass Audubon teamed up with Harvard Forest to chart a path towards doing both.
-Learn about the results here.
+We're charting a path towards achieving both.

 An owl flying through a forest with a mouse in its beak